sharonylu/resumebuilder/README.md

 ![Screen Shot 2021-07-11 at 2 20 42 PM](https://user-images.githubusercontent.com/49866981/125185577-350d5e00-e258-11eb-978a-461011a431c7.png)

-Running on your computer:
+# Running on your computer:
-To download the files:
+First, download the files on your computer
-Navigate to the directory you want to save the files in git clone

 To run:
 In terminal, navigate to the resumebuilder folder.